The best package-free granola bars

 To-Do's

-4. In a large mixing bowl combine toasted oats, chopped almonds, sunflower seeds, and pumpkin seeds with date mixture.
-Add salt.
-Use a fork or clean hands to break apart dates and mix in dry ingredients.
+4. In a large mixing bowl combine toasted oats, almonds, sunflower seeds, and pumpkin seeds with date mixture.
+Add maple syrup, nut butter, and salt.
+Use a fork or clean hands to break apart dates and mix into dry ingredients.
+Break apart and stir until evenly coated and thoroughly combined.
+There should be an even consistency to the mixture.

-7. Refrigerate for 2 hours or freeze for 30 minutes.
-Cut in pan to desired length and enjoy!
-They hold up well at room temperature and you can pack them in a reusable container to travel.
-These will keep in the fridge about 2 weeks (you can cover with a lid or clean dish towel) or for 3 – 4 months in the freezer (keep in a closed container in the freezer.)
+8. They hold up well at room temperature and you can pack them in a reusable container or wrap with parchment paper to travel.
+These will keep in the fridge about 2 weeks in an airtight container or for 3 – 4 months in the freezer.
 But they probably won’t last that long if you’re hungry!

 Rated [awcr_rating type="averageRating"]/5 based on 4 reviews